 - Offer opportunities for the development and application of a full range of academic skills such as presentation skills, as well as analysis and evaluation in essay writing.

 There are four key themes to the course:

 - Theme 3: Business Decisions and Strategy

 What qualifications do I need to take the course?

 Minimum of 5 GCSEs at Grade 9-5 (or equivalent), including Grade 6 or above in English and Mathematics.

 How is the course assessed?

-Many students progress on to university to study a degree in Business or Economics but it is relevant to a large number of degrees and past students have gone on to study Fine Art, Accountancy, Law and Architecture.
+Many students progress on to university to study a degree in Business or Economics but it is relevant to a large number of degrees and past students have gone on to study Fine Art, History, Accountancy, Law and Architecture.
 The course also prepares students for a management role in employment or to start their own business.